10 Tips from a Wedding Photographer

-As a bride, you've likely done a LOT of planning and organizing leading up to your wedding.
-However, on the wedding day it's time to take off your planning hat, and put on your princess hat.
-But what happens when last minute decisions need to be made - and you've got 10 different people asking you 20 different questions?
+You've likely done a LOT of planning and organizing leading up to your wedding, however on the wedding day it's time to take off your planning hat, and put on your relax-and-enjoy hat ☺️ But what happens when last minute decisions need to be made - and you've got 10 different people asking you 20 different questions?
 You need a personal assistant.

 #2 - Plan buffer times

-Good times for these include: Just before you leave for the ceremony, after the ceremony when everyone's congratulating you and having their first wine and then after the bridal party photos - just before you walk into the reception.
-A small break at these times can take stress away, can allow when things are running late, and hey - maybe even mean you have time for a sneaky moment with your new husband!
+Good times for these include: Just before you leave for the ceremony, after the ceremony when everyone's congratulating you and having their first wine and then after the bridal party photos just before you walk into the reception.
+A small break at these times can take stress away, can make up for when things are running late, or maybe even give you time for a sneaky moment with your new partner 😘

 #3 - Make family photos easy

-I've seen it all too often... the bride and groom have their first kiss, walk up the isle to hugs, kisses and champagne, then someone asks "so what about the family photos?"
+I've seen it all too often... the couple have their first kiss, walk up the isle to hugs, kisses and champagne, then someone asks "so what about the family photos?"
 With no planning, the situations devolves into stress, shouting, even family arguments and I'm not joking when I say that I've seen brides in tears.

 #4 - Keep the kids happy